hhcho/densvis/densne/README.md

 ## Usage

-The code comes with wrappers for Matlab and Python.
-These wrappers write your data to a file called `data.dat`, run the `den_sne` binary, and read the result file `result.dat` that the binary produces.
+The code comes with wrappers for Python, Matlab, and R. These wrappers write your data to a file called `data.dat`, run the `den_sne` binary, and read the result file `result.dat` that the binary produces.
+For all the wrappers, the above code needs to be run to compile the C++ executable.

 ### Example usage in Python: